 Of many reasons, stubbornness may lead the pack.
 It’s easy to forget that older adults are just that—adults.
 And every adult values their autonomy and freedom to make their own financial decisions, even if those decisions seem like poor ones to everyone else.
 If your loved one resists your attempts to help manage their money, they may be reacting against losing their independence and control.

-Sensitivity is key in situations like these, says Genevieve Waterman, NCOAs Director of Economic Security.
+Sensitivity is key in situations like these, says Jessica Johnston, NCOA's Senior Director, Center for Economic Well-Being.
 “Try to put yourself in their shoes.
 How would you like to be treated?
 What assistance might you appreciate and how would you prefer that someone offer it?
 Empathy and compassion can go a long way.”

 Another challenge: your loved one hasn’t granted you access to their bank accounts, or allowed you to discuss their income, obligations, and debts with creditors or other third parties.
 And you can’t build a budget without knowing what the baseline is.